quarkusio/quarkus-super-heroes/rest-villains/README.md

 As [this README states](src/test/resources/pacts/README.md), contracts generally should be hosted in a [Pact Broker](https://docs.pact.io/pact_broker) and then automatically discovered in the provider verification tests.

-One of the main goals of the Superheroes application is to be super simple and just "work" by anyone who may clone this repo.
-That being said, we can't make any assumptions about where a Pact broker may be or any of the credentials required to access it.

-Therefore, the [Pact contract](src/test/resources/pacts/rest-fights-rest-villains.json) is committed into this application's source tree inside the [`src/test/resources/pacts` directory](src/test/resources/pacts).
+Therefore, the [Pact contract](src/test/resources/pacts/rest-fights-rest-heroes.json) is committed into this application's source tree inside the [`src/test/resources/pacts` directory](src/test/resources/pacts).
+In a realistic scenario, if a broker wasn't used, the consumer's CI/CD would commit the contracts into this repository's source control.

-Additionally, Pact provider verification tests don't currently work with Quarkus dev mode and continuous testing.
-Therefore, the [contract verification tests](src/test/java/io/quarkus/sample/superheroes/villain/ContractVerificationTests.java) are only executed if the `-DrunContractVerificationTests=true` flag is passed.
-You could do this when running `./mvnw test`, `./mvnw verify`, or `./mvnw package`.

-The provider verification tests **ARE** executed during this project's CI/CD processes.
-They run against any pull requests and any commits back to the `main` branch.

-There is a [Quarkus Pact extension](https://github.com/quarkiverse/quarkus-pact) under development aiming to make integration with Pact simple and easy.
-It will be integrated with this project once it becomes available.
+The Pact tests use the [Quarkus Pact extension](https://github.com/quarkiverse/quarkus-pact).
+This extension is recommended to give the best user experience and ensure compatibility

 ## Running the Application
 The application runs on port `8084` (defined by `quarkus.http.port` in [`application.properties`](src/main/resources/application.properties)).